One Simple Tip for Accomplishing Anything

 All you need to do is make sure that you have a challenge that takes up all of your focus.

-You need a task that’s challenging enough so that you’re entirely focused, but easy enough so that you feel like you’re improving and so you don’t get frustrated.
+Hard enough so that you’re entirely focused, but easy enough so that you feel like you’re improving and you don’t get frustrated.

 A challenge that’s too easy won’t need your undiverted attention, so you won’t go into flow.

-The challenge is too great and you know that you’re not improving.
+It’s too hard and you know that you’re not improving.

-You can decrease the level of difficulty in the challenge in many ways, as long as it makes you feel that the goal is doable.
+You can make it easier in lots of different ways, as long as it makes you feel that the goal is doable.

-• For the example above, you would first decrease the tempo and correct any fingering errors.
+• For the example above, you can first play it slower and fix your fingering.

-• And when that becomes too easy, then you would increase the tempo again– in the end, your goal would be achieved.
+• And when that gets too easy, then you can increase the tempo again– in the end, you’d get your goal, painlessly!

-When you increase the level of difficulty in small steps like that, you would be in a state of flow the entire time, as opposed to hours upon hours of frustration.
+When you make it harder in small steps like that, you would be in a state of flow the entire time, as opposed to hours upon hours of frustration.

 Even something simple like closing the door might help your concentration.